-- It will improve the public accessibility along the corridor. - Conditions for pedestrians will be improved. - Streetscape appearance will be improved. - Streetscape improvements are likely to improve trading conditions for nearby businesses given the general amenity is improved and there will be greater capacity for additional customers.
+- It will improve the public accessibility along the corridor. - Conditions for pedestrians will be improved. - Streetscape appearance will be improved. - Streetscape improvements are likely to improve trading conditions for nearby businesses given the general amenity is improved and there will be greater capacity for pedestrians and potential customers.